Sleep hygiene and its definition - what is it anyway?

 Sleep hygiene: 7 rules that really help you

-• Timely "shutdown": Give your body and also your mind enough time to switch from active to rest mode.
-To do this, reduce physical activity, heavy food, alcohol and caffeine about two to three hours before bedtime.
-This is because they stimulate your circulation and organism in different ways, which makes it unnecessarily difficult for you to fall asleep.
+Shut down in good time: Give your body and mind enough time to switch from active to rest mode.
+To do this, reduce physical activity, heavy food, alcohol and caffeine around two to three hours before going to bed.
+This is because they all stimulate your circulation and organism in different ways, making it unnecessarily difficult for you to fall asleep.

-• Get up with the "sun": We've already explained the effects of serotonin and melatonin.
-You can use them not only to fall asleep, but also to wake up.
-Natural daylight in the morning can help you wake up more gently, so you're not pulled out of an important deep sleep phase.
+Get up with the "sun": We have already explained the effects of serotonin and melatonin.
+You can use these not only to fall asleep, but also to wake up.
+Natural daylight in the morning can help you to wake up more gently so that you are not torn from an important deep sleep phase.

 Sleep hygiene and its rules in psychology